The Initial Public Offerings Law Review: Singapore

 The Monetary Authority of Singapore (MAS) administers the SFA and subsidiary legislation thereunder, and is the primary regulatory authority in connection with the offering of shares or units in Singapore.

 A company may be listed on the Mainboard by way of a primary listing with a dual-class share (DCS) structure if it can establish that it is suitable for listing with a DCS structure.
 Companies with DCS structures that are listed on the Mainboard are subject to various requirements under the Mainboard Listing Rules, including safeguards against entrenchment and expropriation risks, to help protect the interests of minority shareholders.
 The SGX-ST will undertake a holistic assessment of the suitability for listing of an issuer with a DCS structure.

 The IPO process typically begins with the appointment of an issue manager, lawyers and auditors.
 It can take up to 12 weeks (in some cases longer) for the due diligence process to be completed, the prospectus to be drafted and the accompanying documentation (as prescribed by the Listing Rules) to be prepared.
 The issue manager may, on behalf of the issuer, consult the SGX-ST to resolve key fundamental issues prior to the submission of an application.

 Submission of listing application

-The Listing Admissions Pack sets out the key issues for listing, and, additionally, the issue manager must confirm that, after making due and careful enquiry, it is satisfied that the issuer has met all the requirements of the Listing Rules relevant to the submission and all relevant information relating to the listing application has been disclosed in writing to the SGX-ST.
+The Listing Admissions Pack sets out the key issues for listing.
+Additionally, the issue manager must confirm that – after having exercised due care, diligence and skill – it is satisfied that the issuer has met all the requirements of the Listing Rules relevant to the submission and all relevant information relating to the listing application has been disclosed in writing to the SGX-ST.